runag/workstation-runagfile/notes/windows-install.md

 * Require additional authentication at startup
 * Enabled
 * Allow BitLocker without a compatible TPM (requires a password or a startup key on a USB flash drive)
+* Add "Add generic/text only" printer with the nul port.
+In powershell: ``add-printerport -Name nul``

 # Misc